Audita blog - 18 OCT 2024

 We advocate for the use of time-lock mechanisms and transaction ordering protocols to minimize the impact of MEV exploitation on user transactions.
 We emphasize the necessity of implementing fallback mechanisms and circuit breakers within smart contracts to halt operations in case of suspicious activities.
 Regularly updating contracts and conducting stress tests in simulated environments are essential to ensure resilience against evolving MEV strategies.

-Audita - Smart Contract Security Firm
+Audita - Smart Contract Security Company

-Audita - Smart Contract Security Firm
+Audita - Smart Contract Security Company

 Our team at Audita aims to foster a secure DeFi ecosystem that protects users from the adverse effects of toxic MEV, promoting fair trading environments.